jkstill/lob-handling/performance/README.md

 Use C to convert the CLOB to BLOB. see blob.c

+See [hex-to-binary-performance](./hex-to-binary-performanced) for performance tests of hex to binary conversions.

+There are several methods to convert hex to binary in C, several of the tested here.

+All of them are faster than the Perl pack() method, the Pyhon bytes.fromhex() method, and the PL/SQL hextoraw() method.

+PL/SQL is just not the appropriate tool for this type of data conversion.

 ### Method to use

 The most likely method to use is the PL/SQL wrapper function that calls `DBMS_LOB.CONVERTTOBLOB`.

 It can be used from Perl.

+Edit:  far too slow.

 ## Testing